seagomezar/ng-col-angular-ut/README.md

 # Write powerful Unit Tests with Angular Test Bed

-# 24. First part of the login process 👩🏻‍🎨
+# 26. Writing a validation TDD 👩🏻‍🎨

 Now, what are the fundamental concepts of a login process?, 🙃